ArneBachmann/sos/README.md

 ### Compatibility ###
 - SOS runs on any Python 3 distribution, including some versions of PyPy.
 Python 2 is not fully supported yet due to library issues, although SOS's programming language *Coconut* is generally able to transpile to valid Python 2 source code
 - SOS is compatible with above mentioned traditional VCSs: SVN, Git, gitless, Bazaar, Mercurial and Fossil
-- File name encoding and console encoding: Full roundtrip support (on Windows) started only with Python 3.6.4 and has not been tested nor confirmed yet for SOS
+- Filename encoding and console encoding: Full roundtrip support (on Windows) started only with Python 3.6.4 and has not been tested nor confirmed yet for SOS

 ## Latest changes ##